binarynoise/AutomaticAdvancedSettingsExpander/README.md

 Should work on all Android versions where the Settings app uses androidx.preferencess.
 Please report where it stops working so that I can edit the minSdkVersion.

+This is an xposed module [part of the LSPosed Module Repo](https://github.com/Xposed-Modules-Repo/de.binarynoise.automaticadvancedsettingsexpander) or in the LSPsed App.

 | before | after |
 |--------|-------|
 |![before](https://user-images.githubusercontent.com/50302352/156211967-6d72f9c2-4185-4e75-8e88-0dc9b282945e.png)|![after](https://user-images.githubusercontent.com/50302352/156211962-ced38048-4970-4fa4-bdb0-51fcba2b4f6a.png)|